AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research

 The AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research provides me with essential support to continue my work developing novel therapeutic approaches for desmoplastic small round cell tumor while I continue the path toward becoming an independent investigator in the field of pediatric sarcoma.

 Dr. Nacev earned his MD and PhD degrees from the Johns Hopkins University School of Medicine, where his work focused on the mechanisms of small molecule inhibitors of angiogenesis.
-Following his doctoral training, Dr. Nacev completed internal medicine residency in the Osler Medical Training Program at the Johns Hopkins Hospital before being recruited to the Memorial Sloan Kettering Cancer Center, where he is currently a medical oncology fellow under Dr. William Tap of the sarcoma service.
-Dr. Nacev conducts postdoctoral research under the mentorship of Dr. C. David Allis at the Rockefeller University.
+Following his doctoral training, he completed internal medicine residency in the Osler Medical Training Program at the Johns Hopkins Hospital before being recruited to the Memorial Sloan Kettering Cancer Center, where he is currently a medical oncology fellow in the sarcoma service.
+He also conducts postdoctoral research at the Rockefeller University.

 Acknowledgement of Support